-1.3.2 Exotic Z decay
+1.3.2 Exotic Z boson decays

-CEPC's Z pole run will offer unique possibilities to test new physics.
-We summarize the sensitivities of exotic Z decay branching ratios at CEPC including a hypothetical Tera Z, comparing them with those of HL-LHC, in Fig. 1.19.
-We have classified exotic Z decay channels by final states, the number of intermediate resonances, and different topologies.
-The final states we consider are $Z \to \not E + \gamma$, $\not E + \gamma\gamma$, $\not E + \ell^+\ell^-$, $\not E + JJ$, (JJ)(JJ) and $\gamma\gamma\gamma$.
-Each pair of photons, charged leptons or jets can be a resonance, which we denoted with ().
-In Fig. 1.19, we go through all six categories of final states and for each category, we choose several typical decay topologies and the detailed process is labeled on the barchart.
+The CEPC's Z-pole run will offer unique possibilities to test new physics that allows the Z boson to decay through new, exotic channels.
+Fig. 1.19 summarizes the sensitivity of CEPC to exotic Z decays, and it compares CEPC's sensitivity to that of the highluminosity LHC (HL-LHC) and a proposed Tera Z upgrade.
+Exotic Z decay channels are classified by final states, the number of intermediate resonances, and different topologies.
+The final states considered here include $Z \to E + \gamma, E + \gamma\gamma, E + \ell^+\ell^-, E + JJ$, (JJ)(JJ) and $\gamma\gamma\gamma$.
+Each pair of photons, charged leptons, or jets can form a resonance, denoted with ().
+All six categories of final states are represented in Fig. 1.19; several representative decay topologies are chosen for each category and correspondingly labeled on the bar-chart.
 For CEPC and Tera Z, the sensitivity reach for exotic Z decay branching ratios (BR) are plotted as blue and red bars.
-The kinematic cuts are general p_T and angular cuts on reconstructed objects, and if there is a resonance in the pair of particles (including dark matter particles), an appropriate invariant mass cut will be applied.
+These projections include kinematic cuts, namely general p_T and angular cuts on reconstructed objects, as well as an appropriate invariant mass cut if there is a resonance in the pair of particles (including dark matter particles).
 The cuts are optimized for each topology by checking the kinematic variable distributions.
-The sensitivity reach for the high luminosity LHC (HL-LHC) at 13 TeV with $\mathcal{L} = 3$ ab-1 has been computed in a similar way.
+The sensitivity reach for the HL-LHC at 13 TeV with $\mathcal{L} = 3 \text{ ab}^{-1}$ has been computed in a similar way.
 Details of the simulation can be found in Ref.
-[114].
+[115].

-The sensitivity to final states with missing energy reaches branching ratios 10^{-6} to $10^{-9.5}$ for CEPC and 10^{-7} to $10^{-11.5}$ for Tera Z. For each topology, the light blue and red shaded regions indicate the range from varying the model parameters, like mediator or dark matter mass.
+The sensitivity to final states with missing energy reaches branching ratios of 10^{-6} to $10^{-9.5}$ for CEPC and 10^{-7} to $10^{-11.5}$ for Tera Z. For each topology, the light blue and red shaded regions indicate the range from varying the model parameters, like mediator or dark matter mass.
 The light color regions with dashed boundary show the optimal sensitivity, while the dark color regions with solid boundary show the pessimistic benchmark of the model.
-In all the channels, future Z factories improve the sensitivity by several orders of magnitude above those of HL-LHC.
+In all the channels, future Z factories improve the sensitivity by several orders of magnitude above those of the HL-LHC.